 As part of Phase 4 of the alleygating scheme we are committed to spending £700,000 on alleygates throughout the city during the period March 2016 – September 2017.

 We are consulting with local residents regarding the introduction of four new Traffic Regulation Orders in north, south, east and west Belfast which would allow us to erect 298 alleygates across the City.

-The affected households will receive a letter and survey in mid-September.
+The affected households will receive a letter and survey.
 If you receive a survey, please return it to us so we have your opinion on the proposed introduction of alleygates in your area.

-Our staff will also carry out door to door visits in the affected areas throughout September and October.
+Our staff will also carry out door to door visits in the affected areas.
 They can help you complete the survey if needed and answer any questions you may have about the scheme.